 Where to find out more

-These indicators were developed by the Environmental Health Indicators (EHI) team at Massey University.
+These indicators were developed by Environmental Health Intelligence NZ (EHINZ) at Massey University (Wellington campus).

 For more information about the 2013 Social Vulnerability Indicators, see the EHI webpage: Social vulnerability indicators project

 For further questions and information about these indicators, contact Kylie Mason (firstname.lastname@example.org) or the EHI team (email@example.com).